 Lancelot Brown, more commonly known as Capability Brown, was an English landscape architect.
 He is remembered as ‘the last of the great English 18th century artists to be accorded his due’ and ‘England's greatest gardener’.
 Brown designed over 170 parks, many of which still endure today.
 According to Hobhouse (2002) his style references ‘the hunting parks of Mesopotamia, the deer parks of Norman England and the gardens of ancient Rome and Renaissance Italy.’

-Emma, who works in the practise, is a direct descendent of Capability Brown on her mother’s side.
+Emma, who works in the practice, is a direct descendent of Capability Brown on her mother’s side.
 Having learned of this connection, Simon has spent some time researching the work of Brown and his discoveries have influenced his work.

 Brown’s work is inspirational because of the breadth of his vision: the influences from abroad and at home; the large scale nature of the work and the creation of new landscapes with their fine views, features and ‘natural’ aesthetic considerations.
 His careful gauging of these interwoven variables is part of good garden design and something Simon aims to achieve in his design work.